Lyme Carditis

 Continuing Education Activity

-Lyme carditis has been reported in 1 to 5% of diagnosed patients with Lyme disease.
-The most prominent manifestations are conduction system disturbances involving the AV node.
-The early identification and proper treatment with antibiotics is a clue to lower the risk of cardiovascular complications, avoid sequela, and shorten the duration of the disease.
+Lyme carditis has been reported in 1% to 5% of diagnosed patients with Lyme disease.
+The most prominent manifestations are conduction system disturbances involving the atrioventricular node.
+Early identification and proper antibiotic treatment are clues to lowering the risk of cardiovascular complications, avoiding sequela, and shortening the duration of the disease.
 This activity reviews the evaluation and management of Lyme carditis and highlights the role of the interprofessional team in evaluating and treating patients with this condition.

 Objectives: